Compare base fares from $1.25 • Per-mile rates from $1.05 • Updated 2026

 Surge multipliers are estimates based on typical demand patterns.
 Actual surge pricing varies in real time.
 Morning rush: 7–9 AM, Evening rush: 4–7 PM, Late night: 11 PM–4 AM.

 Lyft is currently cheaper for base fares in Dallas.
 Lyft Standard has a base fare of $1.25 compared to UberX's $1.35 — a difference of $0.10 per ride before distance and time charges.
 However, per-mile rates tell a more complete story: UberX charges $1.10/mile while Lyft charges $1.05/mile.
 This means Lyft is cheaper for longer rides in Dallas.
-Prices also vary with time of day and surge demand — always compare both apps before booking.
+Keep in mind that time of day and surge can reverse this edge, so a quick check of both apps before booking is still the safest move.

 The Uber price per mile in Dallas is $1.10/mile for UberX, with a base fare of $1.35 and a per-minute charge of $0.20/min.
 Lyft's per-mile rate in Dallas is $1.05/mile with a base fare of $1.25.

 Lyft charges less per mile in Dallas — ideal for longer trips where the per-mile rate dominates the fare.
-Always compare both apps before booking, since surge pricing can reverse which service is cheaper at any given moment.
+Surge pricing can flip which app wins on any given ride, so compare both before you book.
 For a full national comparison, see our Uber price per mile guide.

 Between 10 AM and noon on weekdays, after the spread-out Dallas commute settles.